Dynamic Selection in Algorithmic Decision-making: Introduction

-Our second contribution is to propose algorithms that not only correct for the self-fulfilling bias but also generate actions that obtain low levels of regret (loss in payoff compared to optimal actions).
-Our method incorporates the instrumental variable (IV) approach to leading online learning algorithms for contextual bandit problems---that is, algorithms of Greedy or upper-confidence-bound (UCB) types.
+We then propose algorithms that correct for the self-fulfilling bias and generate actions with low levels of regret (loss in payoff compared to optimal actions).
+Our method integrates the instrumental variable (IV) approach into a greedy-type online learning algorithm designed for contextual bandit problems.
 Our proposed algorithms consist of three phases.
 In Phase~1, arms are randomly selected.
 At the end of Phase~1, the two-stage least squares (2SLS) method is implemented on the data associated with each arm to compute the arm-specific coefficient estimates.
 In Phase~2, the arm with the highest expected reward (using the coefficient estimates in Phase~1) is selected in each period.
 The covariance matrix of the estimates are calculated at the end of Phase~2.
-In Phase~3, arms are selected according to the particular algorithm used---Greedy or UCB---and the coefficients and covariance matrices are updated using ``joint-2SLS'' in each period.
-Under these algorithms, the coefficients converge to the true value in the long run.
-Depending on whether the Greedy or UCB algorithm is used, the regret of our algorithm is of order $\mathcal{O}(\log(T))$ and $\mathcal{O}(\log^2(T))$, respectively.
+In Phase~3, arms are selected in a greedy fashion and the coefficients and covariance matrices are updated using ``joint-2SLS'' in each period.
+Under this algorithm, the coefficients converge to the true value in the long run.
+The regret of our algorithm is of order $\mathcal{O}(\log(T))$.
+In particular, the two special features of the algorithm---the existence of Phase~2 and joint-2SLS in Phase~3---are critical.
+Without either of the two, the coefficient estimates can fail to converge to the true value.

-Our third contribution is to develop a technique that facilitates the theoretical analysis of online learning algorithms with dynamic selection problems.
-As mentioned above, a key feature of online learning algorithms is that data and actions are intertwined.
-This complicates the analysis because the effects of past actions can be long-lasting.
-In particular, when a poor estimate of the coefficients of the covariates causes the algorithm to select a wrong arm, it contaminates the generated data by changing the distribution of actions that are endogenous in the future (because the data associated with the optimal arm is no longer observed).
-The contaminated data could then worsen the future coefficient estimates that are calculated based on it.
-The algorithm is potentially trapped in a vicious cycle---the coefficient estimates are inconsistent and the policy is sub-optimal even in the long run.